All averages are average annual CO2 pounds saved.

 - Buy organic foods as much as possible.
 Organic soils capture and store carbon dioxide at much higher levels than soils from conventional farms.
 If we grew all of our corn and soybeans organically, we’d remove 580 billion pounds of carbon dioxide from the atmosphere = Up to you!

-- Eat less meat or none at all.
+- Go Meatless on Mondays.
+Eat less meat or none at all.
 Consider going meatless on Mondays.
 Livestock are responsible for nearly 15 percent of the greenhouse gases that cause global warming, more than cars, planes and all other forms of transport put together.
 Livestock also bring a whole host of other resource, chemical, pollution, disease and cruelty issues.
 By skipping steak one day a week for a year, you can save a lot of GHG emissions = 595

 - Eat low on the food chain.
 Think fruits, veggies, grains and beans = Up to you!